dqiu1206/databricks-genie-slackbot/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 # Getting Started
-For this project, you will need to first set up a Slackbot (duh).
+For this project, you will need to first set up a Slackbot.
 Then, deploy the slackbot either to your own local computer or Databricks Apps.

 First clone this repository: